 - Orange Juice- Substitute lemon juice with orange juice at a 1:1 ratio.

-- Lemon Zest - add ½ teaspoon of lemon zest for an extra flavor boost.
-A great addition when using this recipe for lemon flavored dessert.
+- Lemon Zest - Add ½ teaspoon of lemon zest for an extra flavor boost.
+I use this variation when I'm topping a lemon-flavored dessert.

 Store blueberry compote in an air tight container in the refrigerator for up to 2 weeks.